Jan Norberger

-Jan-Henrik Norberger (born in Hamburg, Germany on 7 March 1975) is a former Australian politician.
+Jan-Henrik Norberger (born in Hamburg, Germany on 7 March 1975) is an Australian politician.
 He was the member for the Western Australian Legislative Assembly seat of Joondalup from 2013 to 2017, representing the Liberal Party.
+In 2024, Norberger was announced as the Liberal Party's candidate for the federal seat of Pearce in the 2025 Australian federal election.

 Early life and education

 Norberger was born in Hamburg, Germany, on 7 March 1975, to Lothar and Baerbel Norberger.
 He has two sisters.
 In 1982, his family emigrated from Germany to Perth, Western Australia, where his family built their first home in Ocean Reef, and later moved to Edgewater.

 Norberger attended Mullaloo Heights Primary School and Prendiville Catholic College, graduating in 1992.
 He enrolled in an Advanced Diploma of Applied Science (Computing) at Central TAFE, Perth, however did not complete the course.

 In 2016 he graduated from Curtin University with a Masters in Business Administration, and an Advanced Diploma of Accounting from North Metropolitan TAFE.

 In 2005 he married his wife, Mira, and in 2012 their son was born.